swch/strivve-docs-nextjs/src/pages/index.md

 description: Dominate Top of Wallet online payments from your banking applications all in one simple integration.
 ---

-Learn how to get CardSavr integrated quickly into your cardholder applications in less than a few days. {% .lead %}
+Learn how to get CardSavr integrated quickly into your cardholder applications in just a few days. {% .lead %}

 {% quick-links %}